ibm-cloud-docs/cloud-object-storage/replication.md

 {: #replication-why}

 - Keep copies of data across buckets in multiple geographic locations, or even multiple Cross Region buckets.
 - Meet compliance regulations for data sovereignty by defining replication rules that store replicas only within the allowable locations.
 - Keep production and test data in sync, as replication retains object metadata such as last modified time, version ID, etc.
 - Manage the storage class and lifecycle policies for the replicated objects independent of the source, by defining different a different storage class and/or lifecycle rules for the destination bucket.
 Similarly, you can store replicas in a bucket under different ownership, and also control access to the replicas.

-- Maintain a Hybrid Cloud footprint by allowing the transfer of you locally managed data (on-premises) that is part of IBM Satellite to public Cloud.

-## Requirements for replication
+## Getting started with replication
-{: #replication-reqs}
+{: #replication-gs}

+In order to get started, there are some some prerequisites:

+- You'll need the `Writer` or `Manager` platform role on the source bucket, or a custom role with the appropriate replication actions (such as  `cloud-object-storage.bucket.put_replication`) assigned.
+- You don't need to actually be able to access the destination bucket, but do need to have sufficient platform roles to create a new IAM policies to allow the source bucket to write to the destination bucket.
 - Both the source and destination buckets must have versioning enabled.
-- The source bucket must be granted write access to the destination bucket in IAM.
-- Creating or altering replication rules requires the `Writer` or `Manager` role, or a custom role with the appropriate actions assigned.
 - The target bucket must not have a legacy bucket firewall enabled.
-- Objects encrypted using SSE-C can not be replicated.
+- Objects encrypted using SSE-C can not be replicated, although managed encryption (SSE-KMS) like Key Protect is fully compatible with replication.
 - Objects in an archived state can not be replicated.

 As versioning is a requirement for replication, it is not possible to replicate objects in buckets configured with an Immutable Object Storage policy.
 {: note}

-## Getting started with replication
-{: #replication-gs}

-First, you'll need to have access to two buckets, each with object versioning enabled.

 1. After navigating to your chosen source bucket, click the **Configuration** tab.
 2. Look for **Bucket replication** and click the **Setup replication** button.